 The results of the valuation are dependent on the quality of the data provided to us by the Administering Authority for the specific purpose of this valuation.
 We have previously issued a separate report confirming that the data provided is fit for the purposes of this valuation and have commented on the quality of the data provided.
-The data used in our calculations is detailed in a separate report which will follow this report and is summarised in Appendix D.
+The data used in our calculations is as per our report of March 2014.